CloudQuery News

 Need help? #

-- Quickstart guide: CloudQuery.io/docs/quickstart
+- Quickstart guide: cloudquery.io/docs/quickstart

-- S3 source plugin: hub.CloudQuery.io/plugins/source/CloudQuery/s3
+- PostgreSQL source plugin: hub.cloudquery.io/plugins/source/cloudquery/postgresql

-- All destination plugins: hub.CloudQuery.io/plugins/destination
+- All destination plugins: hub.cloudquery.io/plugins/destination

 - Questions?
 Ask in the community forum or hit us up on social.
 Let's see what you find.